WithSecureLabs/TheExtendables/README.md

 ## Install

-This will use the force install registry key to install an extension either for the current user or for all users on a system.
-This usually requires administrative privileges and only works in chromium-based browsers (eg. chrome, edge, etc.).
+This will use the force install registry key to install an extension either for the current user or for all user's on a system.
+This usually requires administrative privileges and only works in chromium-based browsers (eg. Chrome, Edge, etc.).
 It will just add the extension ID as a value in this key and when the browser is next opened it will be force installed from the respective extension store.

 If you are an administrator, it is possible to add the registry key through regedit.
-You will need to add the following value for chrome in either HKLM or HKCU depending on if you want it for all users or the current user:
+You will need to add the following value for Chrome in either HKLM or HKCU depending on if you want it for all users or the current user:

 `Software\Policies\Google\Chrome\ExtensionInstallForcelist`

-You will need to add the following value for edge in either HKLM or HKCU depending on if you want it for all users or the current user:
+You will need to add the following value for Edge in either HKLM or HKCU depending on if you want it for all users or the current user:

 `Software\Policies\Microsoft\Edge\ExtensionInstallForcelist`